Self Employed Tax Deduction Cheat Sheet

 Cost of Goods Sold (COGS)

 The expenses above are related to the operation of the business, not those specifically used in the manufacture, assembly, or inventory of items for resale.
-The self-employed individual who sells products in their business will have a separate section of their Schedule C that deals with the cost of goods sold.
+Self-employed individuals selling products have a separate section of their Schedule C dealing with the cost of goods sold.
 The types of goods that are a part of the COGS include:

 - Products or raw materials used to manufacture or assemble items for resale